 3. Run the Power Troubleshooter on Windows 11

 Windows 11 PC entering sleep mode automatically or many other power options problems can easily be resolved by running the Power Troubleshooter.
-Here’s how you can run it on Windows 11.

 Settings

-2. On the left side, click on the System.
+2. Click on the System.

 System